davidphuong/gpa-calculator/README.md

 ```

 ## Future Updates
-* Pass in the Access Adelaide generated academic transcript file and the program will automatically calculate your GPA score
+* Pass in the University of Adelaide Access Adelaide generated academic transcript file and the program will automatically calculate your GPA score
 * GUI version of the app

 ## License